justintoo/doxygen-bootstrapped/example-site/index.md

  Operating System        |   Tested Versions |
 -------------------------|--------------------
  Redhat Enterprise Linux | `5.11`  `6.7` `7.1`

-ROSE is known to work on the following platforms, although they are not officially supported yet:

-* CentOS >= 5.5
-* Ubuntu 12.04, 14.10

 ### Dependencies <a name="dependencies"></a>
 Currently, ROSE requires the following software: